TIBCOSoftware/snappydata/docs/quickstart.md

 $ ./bin/spark-shell --driver-memory=4g --conf spark.snappydata.store.sys-disk-dir=quickstartdatadir --conf spark.snappydata.store.log-file=quickstartdatadir/quickstart.log --driver-java-options="-XX:+UseConcMarkSweepGC -XX:+UseParNewGC -XX:+CMSClassUnloadingEnabled -XX:MaxNewSize=1g"
 ```

-** If you are using Docker**
+** If you are using Docker**:
 ```bash
 $ docker run -it -p 4040:4040 snappydatainc/snappydata bin/spark-shell --driver-memory=4g --driver-java-options="-XX:+UseConcMarkSweepGC -XX:+UseParNewGC -XX:+CMSClassUnloadingEnabled -XX:MaxNewSize=1g"
 ```

 ### To get the Performance Numbers
 Ensure that you are in a Spark Shell, and then follow the instruction below to get the performance numbers.

-**Define a function "benchmark"**, which tells us the average time to run queries after doing initial warm ups.
+**Define a function "benchmark"**, which tells us the average time to run queries after doing the initial warm ups.
 ```scala
 scala>  def benchmark(name: String, times: Int = 10, warmups: Int = 6)(f: => Unit) {
           for (i <- 1 to warmups) {